dblock/slack-gamebot/DEPLOYMENT.md

 #### GAMEBOT_SECRET

 If your bot services one team, DM Slack-Gamebot using this secret to perform a season reset.
-Only tell GameBot admins.
+Only tell GameBot captains.

 ```
 heroku config:add GAMEBOT_SECRET=...